sqlparser/sqlflow_public/sqlflow_terms.md

 ### TERMS & CONDITIONS

 This document outlines the terms and conditions under which Gudu Software (“Licensor”), provides license to access its website to visitors (“you”).
-For the purposes of this Terms & Conditions, “website” is a set of pages located under domain names gudusoft.com” and its subdomains.
+For the purposes of this Terms & Conditions, “website” is a set of pages located under domain names "gudusoft.com" and its subdomains.

-These terms and conditions govern your use of this website; by using this website, you accept these terms and conditions in full.
+These terms and conditions govern your use of this website/service, by using this website/service, you accept these terms and conditions in full.
 If you disagree with these terms and conditions or any part of these terms and conditions, you must not use this website.

 The Licensor may revise these terms and conditions from time-to-time.
 Revised terms and conditions